DIRECT STAFFORD LOANS

 Unsubsidized: A loan for which you are responsible for paying all the interest that is charged starting 30 days from the date the loan is disbursed to the school and continuing until the loan is paid in full.

-Repayment for Direct Stafford Loans begins 6 months after your last day of school (whether you graduate or withdraw prior to graduation).
+Repayment for Direct Stafford Loans begins 6 months after your last day of school (whether you graduate or withdraw).
 This 6 month period is referred to as your Grace Period.
 Once you enter repayment you can choose from several different payment options that fit your needs.

 DIRECT PLUS LOANS